JayKickliter/Multirate.jl/README.md

  97.0
 ```

-Let's check that `y`, created by filtering three seperate chunks of `x`, matches the result we would obtain from stateless filtering.
+Let's check that `y`, created by filtering three separate chunks of `x`, matches the result we would obtain from stateless filtering.

 ```jlcon
 julia> sum( y .- filt( h, x, 3//17 ) )